-- Increase in interspace brush diameter in some interproximal spaces with time.
-This can be quantified for both clinical improvement and research records.
+- Increase in interspace brush diameter in some interproximal spaces with time (30).

-The bottom line is clear; control the plaque and control periodontal disease and reduce the effects of systemic diseases.
-Whilst daily plaque control must remain the responsibility of the patient, as dentists our responsibility is to show patients how to control their plaque effectively and to monitor and record progress (or regress) at regular intervals.
+The bottom line is clear; patients need to control their plaque effectively and efficiently to control periodontal disease, caries and reduce the effects of systemic diseases.
+While daily plaque control must remain their responsibility as dentists our responsibility is to show patients how to control their plaque effectively and to monitor and record progress (or regress) at regular intervals.

-- Doctors and dentists to work together as never before.
+- Doctors and dentists to work together and share test results.

 - An education campaign to encourage diabetics to attend for dental care.